 All control system products submitted to LHFT for consideration must provide a plug-and-play working sample of the system which includes the various components, similar to a portable demonstration that might be used for customer demonstrations or at a trade show.
 If you don’t have a portable demonstration unit, as a minimum, wire the control sample with a cord and plug on the input and a cord and convenience outlet on the output.

 Yes.
 However, each individual product must be clearly marked with the entry number.
 The outside of the box should also include ALL the entry numbers of the products within.

 On your competition agreement form, please indicate how you would like your shipment returned, whether by including a return shipping label, providing an account number for billing to recipient, or by indicating that you do not need the product sample returned.
 The agreement form should be shipped along with your product(s).

-Finalists must provide high resolution photos (standalone and application shots), LM-79 or LM-80 test reports if applicable, ENERGY STAR® certification status if applicable, product description, and product availability information.
+Winners must provide high resolution photos (standalone and application shots), laboratory energy reports, completed LHFT cybersecurity questionnaire, cybersecurity certification if applicable, ENERGY STAR® certification status if applicable, product description, and product availability information.

-Awards can be announced publicly following the formal awards ceremony at the American Lighting Association Annual Conference.
-Date and location of this conference vary by year, but will be communicated to finalists.
-Finalists are welcome to attend the ceremony portion of the conference to receive their award.
+Awards can be announced publicly following the formal awards ceremony for each product category.
+Date and location of these conferences vary by year, but will be communicated to winners.
+Winners are invited to attend the ceremony portion of the conference to receive their award.

 Winners receive a year of free promotion by LHFT.
 Winners are featured on the LHFT website, an LHFT press release, and other promotional materials.
 Winners are recognized at an award ceremony at a relevant industry event, receive an award, along with files of promotional materials that display their winning products, as well as access to the LHFT logo to develop additional promotional materials.
 Winning products are featured in several relevant industry publications.
 Products are promoted at relevant tradeshows, such as Lightovation, the AHR Expo, and AERC Fall Meeting through product displays.